Critical Metals, Europe's Firs - GuruFocus.com

 Additional Information and Where to Find It

-This press release is provided for informational purposes only and contains information with respect to a proposed business combination (the “Proposed Business Combination”) among Sizzle, European Lithium, European Lithium AT (Investments) Limited (the “Company”), a company formed in the British Virgin Islands which is wholly owned by European Lithium, and certain other parties formed in connection with the transactions contemplated by the merger agreement (the “Merger Agreement”), including Critical Metals and Project Wolf Merger Sub Inc., a Delaware corporation and wholly owned subsidiary of Critical Metals.
-Subject to its terms and conditions, the Merger Agreement provides that Sizzle and the Company will become wholly owned subsidiaries of Critical Metals.
+This press release is provided for informational purposes only and contains information with respect to a proposed business combination (the “Proposed Business Combination”) among Sizzle, European Lithium, European Lithium AT (Investments) Limited (“EUR BVI”), a company formed in the British Virgin Islands which is wholly owned by European Lithium, and certain other parties formed in connection with the transactions contemplated by the merger agreement (the “Merger Agreement”), including Critical Metals and Project Wolf Merger Sub Inc., a Delaware corporation and wholly owned subsidiary of Critical Metals.
+Subject to its terms and conditions, the Merger Agreement provides that Sizzle and EUR BVI will become wholly owned subsidiaries of Critical Metals.

 Participants in the Solicitation